Cost of Private Divorce Mediation

 Even if it's not required, you might be able to request free or low-cost court-sponsored mediation in some states or counties.
 Usually, this service is available only after you've filed for divorce.
 For example:

-Court-sponsored mediation is almost always limited to custody and visitation issues, though a few courts offer mediation on other issues as well.
+Court-sponsored mediation is usually limited to custody and visitation issues, though a few courts offer mediation on other issues as well.
 For instance, when couples are ordered to mediation in Tennessee, the court will usually allow them to try to resolve other issues in mediation (like what happens to the house or retirement plans) after they've agreed to a parenting plan.
+And Florida judges may order divorcing couples to mediate any legal disputes about family matters.

 You should be able to find out about local court-sponsored mediation programs (and the fees) by calling or searching the website of your county court or the state court system.